Probing the warm dark matter mass with [C II] intensity mapping: Bayesian inference

 \subsection{3 keV WDM-generated data}

-Next, we generate mock data using a WDM model with $m_\mathrm{WDM}=3\,\mathrm{keV}$ to determine whether this particle mass can be reliably recovered within our Bayesian framework, thereby setting both lower and upper bounds.
-We apply the priors on $\sigma$ and $m_\mathrm{WDM}$ as described in Sect.~\ref{subsec:CDM_data}.
+We generated mock data using a WDM model with $m_\mathrm{WDM}=3\,\mathrm{keV}$ to determine whether this particle mass can be reliably recovered within our Bayesian framework, thereby setting both lower and upper bounds.
+We applied the priors on $\sigma$ and $m_\mathrm{WDM}$ as described in Sect.~\ref{subsec:CDM_data}.

 For most survey configurations, $\ell$ remains significantly non-zero even for the CDM scenario ($m_\mathrm{WDM}\to\infty$).
 As a result, we cannot set meaningful upper limits at the 95\% CL, as CDM remains consistent with the $3\,\mathrm{keV}$ mock data within the errors, in line with the findings discussed in the previous subsection.
 Under favourable survey setups, however, the likelihood constrains both parameters tightly, allowing us to determine both upper and lower bounds on $m_\mathrm{WDM}$.
 An illustrative example is presented in Fig.~\ref{fig:3keV_2Dlik_posterior}, where we show the 2D $\ell$ and the posterior marginalised over $\sigma$ as computed in the optimistic scenario for a survey with $R=500$, $P_\mathrm{WN} \simeq 2.4\times 10^{9}\,h^{-3}\,\mathrm{Mpc}^3 \,\mathrm{Jy}^2 \,\mathrm{sr}^{-2}$, and a sky coverage of $1600~\mathrm{deg}^2$.
 In this case, uniform priors on $m_\mathrm{WDM}$ can be safely adopted, without any additional treatment of the CDM limit.
 The resulting posterior and corresponding constraints at 95\% CL (i.e. $2.62<m_\mathrm{WDM}$\! [keV] $<4.54$) are displayed as dark-green lines in the right-hand panel.
 For comparison, we overplot in orange those obtained by assuming a uniform prior on $w=1/m_\mathrm{WDM}$.
 Both approaches produce similar results, although the latter slightly favours lower particle masses as expected from the discussion in Sect.~\ref{subsec:CDM_data}.